thinkful-ei-panda/spaced-repetition-minh-renata-server/README.md

 And `npm test` should work at this point

-## Configuring Postgres
+## Configuring PostgreSQL

-For tests involving time to run properly, configure your Postgres database to run in the UTC timezone.
+For tests involving time to run properly, configure your PostgreSQL database to run in the UTC timezone.

 1. Locate the `postgresql.conf` file for your Postgres installation.
    1. E.g. for an OS X, Homebrew install: `/usr/local/var/postgres/postgresql.conf`